-A STA should not reject a BSS as a candidate for selection (either on initial network join, or on roam using the reassociation procedure) on the basis of security if the BSS configuration and the STA's security configuration (for the corresponding network profile) have a mutually compatible set of security parameters.
+A STA should not reject a BSS as a candidate for selection (either on initial network join, or on roam using the reassociation procedure) on the basis of security if the advertised BSS Configuration and the STA's Network Profile for the BSS's SSID have a mutually compatible set of security parameters.
 Roaming between BSSs with the same SSID (and in addition, in the case of Wi-Fi Enhanced Open Transition Mode, between an OWE BSS and Open BSS) should be performed without user intervention or disconnection.